 The main picnic area is located adjacent to the dunes parking lot, but picnic tables are also available at several turnouts along Medano Pass primitive road.
 Hunting and fishing are also popular.
 Hunting is allowed in the national preserve (Great Sand Dunes Act of 2000), but not in the national park.
 Fishing is allowed throughout the park.
 Both activities are conducted in accordance with applicable state and federal laws.

-As of 2005, commercially guided visitor activities included guided hiking and horseback rides, photographic workshops, overnight trips with packstock, four-wheeldrive tours in open air jeeps (designated route), and guided hunting (preserve only).
+As of 2005, commercially guided visitor activities included guided hiking and horseback rides, photographic workshops, overnight trips with packstock, four-wheel drive tours in open air jeeps (designated route), and guided hunting (preserve only).

-Leashed dogs have been allowed in the park (formerly the monument) for years, and are currently allowed throughout the park and preserve.
-This is atypical in the national park system-most national parks allow dogs only in parking areas and campgrounds.
+Dogs are allowed in all areas of the park, provided they are on a leash.
+This is atypical in the national park system-most national parks allow dogs only in parking lots and campgrounds.
 Dogs that are being used for hunting are allowed off-leash within the national preserve (see the "Health and Safety-Dogs" section for details).